kamkosior/Beverge-line-production-Tia-Portal/README.md

 [![video](Documentation/images/scada.jpg)](https://youtu.be/SwEcEuaT_Us)

-If you want watch how it works, clik on the scren.
+If you want watch how it works, clik on the screen.

 ## Table of Contents
 - [Gneral Info](#genral-info)